Receipt-Wrangler/.github/profile/README.md

 # After Deployment
 Currently there is no set up process after deployment.
 Meaning, your first user can be created through the auth screen.
-Since it will be the first user o fthe system, this user will be automatically made system administrator.
+Since it will be the first user of the system, this user will be automatically made system administrator.

 Now it's time to wrangle!